binwiederhier/ntfy/docs/subscribe/web.md

 You can use the Web UI to subscribe to topics as well.
 Simply type in the topic name and click the *Subscribe* button.

-While subscribing, you have the option to enable desktop notifications, as well as background notifications.
-When you enable them for the first time, you will be prompted to allow notifications on your browser.
+While subscribing, you have the option to enable background notifications on supported browsers.

-- **Sound only**

-    If you don't enable browser notifications, a sound will play when a new notification comes in, and the tab title will show the number of new notifications.

-- **Browser Notifications**
+- If background notifications are off:

     This requires an active ntfy tab to be open to receive notifications.
 These are typically instantaneous, and will appear as a system notification.
 If you don't see these, check that your browser is allowed to show notifications